-There are three road-based entries to the park.
-In this section, you'll create a point feature to represent the Egmont Road entrance.
-The Point tool for creating features is currently active.
+In the Park Entrances feature template, the Point tool for creating features is active and you can begin editing.
 To keep the tool active as you navigate the map, you'll use a keyboard shortcut.

-- Hover over the scene.
+- Hover over the Egmont 3D scene.

 - On the ribbon, click the Map tab and click Bookmarks .
 Under Egmont Bookmarks, click Egmont Road.

 The map zooms in to the road.